Hemp crop 6

 Chief Counsel B. T. Mitchell stated that Anslinger personally decided to

 classify mature stalks as marijuana.
-"He handled that himself," agreed
+"He handled that himself,"

 Deputy Commissioner Will S. Wood.
 Neither Mitchell nor Wood offered an